Notes to the 2019 consolidated financial statements of the HOCHDORF Group

 Development of provisions

-- In the context of the purchase of Bimbosan AG and the sale of HOCHDORF Baltic Milk UAB.
+- In the context of the purchase of the holding in Bimbosan AG and the sale of the holding in HOCHDORF Baltic Milk UAB.

 15. Share capital – mandatory convertible bond – hybrid capital – contingent capital

 The mandatory convertible bond is classified for the most part as equity.
 It is split into an equity component and a liabilities component.
 The liabilities component includes all future bond interest payments.
-These were discounted on the issue date of 30 March 2017 at an interest rate of 1%.
+They were discounted on the issue date of 30 March 2017 at an interest rate of 1%.
 This interest rate corresponds to the syndicated loan's margin at the time.
-Of the whole bond amount of CHF 218.49 million, CHF 133.285 million are effectively interest-bearing from 30 March 2017 until 30 March 2018.
+As of 31 December 2019, these amounts were adjusted due to the conversion.
+Of the whole bond amount of CHF 218.49 million, CHF 133,285 million were effectively interest bearing from 30 March 2017 to 30 March 2018.
 From 1 April 2018, interest will be charged on the full bond amount.
 The effective interest payments will be drawn from the corresponding financial liabilities and will not be charged to income.
 Only the accrued interest of the relevant business year is recognised in interest costs.

 The hybrid bond is classified for the most part as equity due to its properties.
-It is split into an equity component and an external capital component.
-The external capital component includes all future bond interest payments until the first call date.
-These were discounted on the issue date of 21.12.2017 at an interest rate of 1%.
+It is split into an equity component and a liabilities component.
+The liabilities component includes all future bond interest payments up to the first call date.
+These were discounted on the issue date of 21 December 2017 at an interest rate of 1%.
 This interest rate corresponds to the syndicated loan's margin at the time.
 The effective interest payments will be drawn from the corresponding financial liabilities and will not be charged to income.
-Only the accrued interest of the relevant business year is recognised in interest expenses.
+Only the accrued interest of the relevant business year is recognised in interest costs.

 Notes to the consolidated income statement

 The following explanatory remarks are given to supplement the income statement, structured in accordance with the total cost of expenditure method (production income statement).
-The income statement items include the values of Bimbosan AG for the first time in 2018 (from 1 May 2018).
-2018 includes the values of HOCHDORF Baltic Milk UAB until 31 May 2018, as it was sold at the end of May 2018.
-As of 1 June 2018, the values of the newly founded Snapz Foods USA Inc. are included.
-Therefore, a direct comparison with the prior year is only of limited value.
+The income statement items include the values of Thur Milch Ring AG for the first time in 2019 (from 1 January 2019).
+2019 includes the values of HOCHDORF South Africa Pty (Ltd) until 31 June 2019 as it was sold at the end of June 2019.
+The values of Pharmalys Laboratories SA, Pharmalys Tunisie S.à.r.l. and Pharmalys Africa S.à.r.l. which were sold as of 13 December 2019, are included until 30 November 2019.
+A direct comparison with the prior year is only therefore of limited value.

 16. Net revenue from deliveries and services